Volunteering at Mildmay Hospital

 -

-If you are interested in volunteering at Mildmay’s London Hospital, are able to travel, maintain confidentiality and have had a Disclosure and Barring Service (DBS) check done in the last year, email our Volunteer Coordinator at: volunteer.coordinator@mildmay.org
+If you are interested in volunteering at Mildmay’s hospital in East London, are able to travel, maintain confidentiality (and have had a Disclosure and Barring Service (DBS) check done in the last year), email our Volunteer Coordinator at: mildmay.volunteer@nhs.net

-We ask that you are intending to volunteer for at least 6 months.
-This regular commitment ensures that both you and Mildmay get the most from volunteering, but we are also flexible and understand that there may be some weeks when you cannot attend.
+We only ask that you intend to volunteer for at least six months.
+This regular commitment ensures that both you and Mildmay get the most from volunteering, but of course, we are also flexible and understand that there may be some weeks when you cannot attend.